 Prior to joining Seleni, Ms. Gallagher maintained her own private practice where she provided counseling and therapy to individuals, couples, families, and groups on life transitions, reproductive/maternal mental health, child development, parenting skills, and interpersonal relationships.
 She has worked extensively in the U.S., the Middle East, and Africa promoting safe maternal and child health care.
 She is a candidate in psychoanalysis at the American Institute of Psychoanalysis (AIP) and is certified in advanced clinical practice of psychodynamic psychotherapy.
 She also teaches and supervises trainees in psychodynamic techniques to treat trauma at the Karen Horney Clinic in New York City.

 Ms. Gallagher has advanced degrees from New York University in mental health counseling and health education with a focus on public health and human sexuality.
-She lives in New York City with her husband and son.
+She lives in New York City with her husband, son and daughter.

 Patricia Harteneck, PhD, is a licensed clinical psychologist.
 In addition to working at Seleni, Dr. Harteneck lectures at Lenox Hill Hospital and supervises at the Center for Cognition and Communication.
 As a psychologist licensed in New York state and Argentina, Dr. Harteneck has more than 18 years' experience in psychotherapy for individuals, groups, and couples and diagnostic evaluations.
 She has extensive experience treating people with depression and anxiety during and after pregnancy, infertility, adjustment disorders, life and career transitions, body image anxieties, and relationship issues with partners, family, and friends.